 Growing Shishigashira Lions Head Japanese Maple Trees

-Even though it is called the Japanese maple the tree can be found in China, Japan and Korea.
-This variety, even though it can grow up to 15 feet high and twelve feet wide, is an excellent choice for potted planting.
+Even though it is called the Japanese Maple, these trees can be found in China, Japan and Korea.
+This variety, though it can grow up to 15 feet high and twelve feet wide, is an excellent choice for potted planting.
 By planting it in a pot you can restrict its trees overall size, which makes it an ideal candidate for indoor conservatories or commercial atriums.
 The variety is also a prime choice for use in creating bonsai trees.
 Bonsai is the art of cultivating and training trees to be miniature examples of their full-sized counterparts.